The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Positioning Zero-Shot Generalization

-Loss is commonly applied across various model pre-training and fine-tuning scenarios.
-For example, the scaling law~\cite{clark2022unified,henighan2020scaling,kaplan2020scaling} entails predicting loss based on model parameter count and dataset size, unsupervised learning uses cross-entropy loss to quantify the difference between probability distribution, etc. Recent studies have also delved into understanding emergent abilities from the perspective of loss, indicating that when pre-training loss drops below a specific threshold, the model can perform well on downstream tasks~\cite{du2024understanding}.
-All these measures suggest loss to be a promising metric for evaluating generalization on unseen tasks.
-However, no currently established practice applies it to measure zero-shot generalization.
-To bridge this gap, we comprehensively study and justify that:

-\finding{\textbf{Takeaway 2}: Loss serves as a reasonable and suitable metric to measure zero-shot generalization due to its stability and fairness across datasets.}
+Loss is commonly applied across model pre-training and fine-tuning scenarios.
+For example, the scaling law~\citep{clark2022unified,henighan2020scaling,kaplan2020scaling} entails predicting loss based on model parameter count and dataset size, while unsupervised learning uses loss to quantify the difference between probability distribution.
+Recent studies also show that models gain emergent abilities when pre-training loss falls below critical threshold~\citep{du2024understanding}.
+All these measures suggest loss to be a promising metric for evaluating zero-shot generalization.
+Therefore, we comprehensively study and justify that: \finding{\textbf{Takeaway 2}: Loss serves as a stable and reasonable metric to measure zero-shot generalization due to its stability and fairness across datasets.}

-\textbf{Data and Settings.} We use the same dataset as in the previous experiment.
-We randomly sample 120 data points from all unseen tasks and generate outputs using a series of instruction-tuned checkpoints.
+\textbf{Data and Settings.} We use the same dataset as in the previous experiment and generate outputs for sampled test data points using a series of instruction-tuned checkpoints we derived.
 We then calculate the average cross-entropy loss against the corresponding labels within each step.
-This also entails the same setting as in the previous experiment.
 Please refer to~\Cref{apdx_a:evaluation_details} for more details.

-\textbf{Results.} Zero-shot generalization similarly occurs at an early stage of instruction tuning with loss as the evaluation metric.
-As shown in the right plot of~\Cref{fig:rouge_em_rm_loss}, all three datasets reach their lowest points in terms of loss within less than 50 steps, which further strengthens our conclusion that zero-shot generalization occurs early.
+\textbf{Results.} Zero-shot generalization similarly occurs at an early stage of instruction tuning with loss as the metric.
+As shown in the right plot of~\Cref{fig:rouge_em_rm_loss}, all three datasets reach their lowest points in terms of loss within less than 50 steps, which strengthens the conclusion that generalization occurs early.

-Moreover, compared to the left and middle plots in ~\Cref{fig:rouge_em_rm_loss}, it is noteworthy that loss as an indicator is more stable and fair across different datasets, entailing it as a more reasonable metric for the measurement.
+Moreover, compared to the left and middle plots in~\Cref{fig:rouge_em_rm_loss}, it is noteworthy that loss as an indicator is more stable and fair across different datasets, entailing it as a more reasonable metric for the measurement.
 We also provide a case study of loss curves with regard to different unseen tasks, as detailed in~\Cref{apdx_a:case_study}.